 Financial resources from federal and state governments for workforce development, education and training programs are critical to effectively preparing the workforce for the changing demands of the Silicon Valley's technology-driven economy.
 Even in a robust economy, workers are often left further behind without the skills to compete in today's highly competitive job market.
-Individuals that face barriers to reemployment require job-driven retraining, apprenticeships/internships and support services to acquire the skills, credentials and confidence necessary for the new and emerging industries.
-During the COVID-19 pandemic, the local workforce development community is facing even greater challenges in addressing the devastating economic impact on industries, in particular the travel, hospitality and retail industries, and their workforce.
+Individuals who face barriers to reemployment require job-driven retraining, apprenticeships/internships and support services to acquire the skills, credentials and confidence necessary for the new and emerging industries.
+Due to COVID-19, the local workforce development system is facing even greater challenges in addressing the devastating economic impact on industries, in particular the travel, hospitality and retail industries, and their workforce.
 This economic downturn is expected to have long lasting consequences that will require reskilling for those workers who may never be able to return to their previous occupations.
+COVID-19 has also intensified growing inequities in access to employment that will require innovative approaches to support a diverse workforce.

-The implementation of the federal Workforce Innovation and Opportunity Act (WIOA) has brought opportunities, as well as potential threats to the local workforce development system.
+The federal Workforce Innovation and Opportunity Act (WIOA) has brought opportunities, as well as potential threats to the local workforce development system.
 WIOA will not ensure any additional resources to serve the continued high demand from customers.
-Local government's authority and control over local/regional planning, one-stop procurement and how best to allocate these limited resources may also be diminished.
-Given the financial constraints at the state and federal levels and uncertainty with future Congressional priorities, funding for and local control of workforce development is vulnerable in 2021 and could potentially threaten the sustainability of these local and essential programs and the economic recovery of this community.
+Local government's authority and strategic oversight over local/regional planning, one-stop procurement and how best to allocate these limited resources may also be diminished.
+Given the financial constraints at the state and federal levels and uncertainty with future Congressional priorities, funding of workforce development is vulnerable in 2022 and could potentially threaten the sustainability of these local and essential systems and the economic recovery of this community.